 After a hiatus of 10 years, I started shooting again.
 Today I shoot a mix of film and digital.
 I am still trying to figure out how to manage all this from a workflow perspective.
 More to come in another post.

 I am also very interested in photo history.
 Bill Jay was an early influence.

 I ride as much as I can with the FOGOBS group in Hyde Park.
 Depending on who you ask, it stands for either Fast or Fat Old Guys On Bikes.
 I commute to work via bike, but I’m not a dedicated commuter.
 If its wet outside I’m on the bus.

-I am married to Lisa, have three children, two grandchildren and another on the way.
+I am married to Lisa, have three children and four grand children, three boys and one girl.
 I love being “papa”.
 We live in Hyde Park.